neurorave/neurorave/index.md

 ## Audio reconstruction

-First, we compare the quality of various models (*VAE*, *RAVE*) in reconstructing an input from the test set, depending on whether it uses *conditioning* (*C-\**) or *faders* (\textit*F-\**).
+First, we compare the quality of various models (*VAE*, *RAVE*) in reconstructing an input from the test set, depending on whether it uses *conditioning* (*C-*) or *faders* (*F-*).
 Then, for those two categories, we also evaluate how the control behaves by changing the attributes of the input sound with those of an out-of-distribution examples.
 We compute this for mono-attribute training (swapping only the *RMS*) or for multi-attribute training (swapping all atributes) cases.

 ## Single attribute control